Architecture Game Plan

 The Design Sketches

-Note that there is a big difference between a concept as described in the literature and how it can be adopted or applied to your organization.
-There will always be some significant changes needed to make to the concept.
-For instance, morphing two or three generic concepts into one new unique concept with a new unique first principle.
+Note that there is a big difference between a concept described in the literature and how it can be adopted or applied to your organization.
+There will always be some significant changes that need to be made to the concept.
+For instance, two or three generic concepts can be morphed into one unique concept with a new, unique first principle.
 The target audience for this visualization is the owner/client and stakeholders like directors, top management, and investors.
 The purpose is to validate and approve the concept.

 The Principle Details Diagram

 A principle details diagram is a computer-drawn visualization with details about the relationship and collaboration of the elements and components towards producing a certain result.
-This visualization is a formal diagram, whereas the design sketch is an informal drawing.
-Furthermore, these two visualizations are almost the same view, only the way they are represented differs.
+This visualization is a formal diagram, whereas the design sketch is informal.
+Furthermore, these two visualizations are almost the same view; how they are represented differs.
 The target audience for these visualizations is the owner/client and stakeholders like the management, project workers, and engineers.
 The purpose is to direct and guide detailed design and realization and do feasibility studies.

 The Artist Impression

-What best works for communicating with the most important stakeholder is an Artist Impression.
+An Artist Impression is best for communicating with the most important stakeholders.
 An Artist Impression is nothing more than a coherent set of metaphorical pictures or photos of implementations of the concepts that are part of your total concept.
 An Artist Impression often shows a lot of situations of interaction with customers at once.

 Once special view of the customer interaction is the Customer Journey.
 This view shows a series of steps that a customer takes from being an unknown prospect via engagement to being a paying customer or service user.

-If the metaphorical pictures or photos of the applied concepts are really good, they will show elements and components that are recognized by the stakeholders.
-Any story they tell to each other or others can pinpoint using the Artist Impression.
+If the metaphorical pictures or photos of the applied concepts are perfect, they will show elements and components that the stakeholders recognize.
+Any story they tell to each other, or others can be pinpointed using the Artist's Impression.
 In this way, you can make the Artist Impression visualization the most used visualization in a program of change.

 Glossary